-The school Careers Plan is based on the DfE document "Careers Guidance and Inspiration in Schools" dated March 2015, and will use the Gatsby Benchmarks as a framework for good practice.
+The school Careers Plan is based on the DfE document "Careers Guidance and Access for education and training providers" dated 5th January 2023, and will use the Gatsby Benchmarks as a framework for good practice.

 Careers education does not just mean informing students about their options after school but also how their school career will affect their futures.
 It is our statutory duty to ensure that all pupils receive independent, impartial advice and guidance regarding all options within school and how they will affect their options after school and which career pathways will become available to them.
 By helping students with decisions at crucial stages, informing them of all their options and introducing them to the world of work, we aim to prepare them for life after school whichever path they choose.